Yes, you read the title correctly.

 as an example for several reasons:

-1) Child pornography is a serious crime in virtually every jurisdiction.
+1) Child exploitation is a serious crime in virtually every jurisdiction.

 As this example demonstrates, police will work together, even across